1995 Portuguese legislative election: Socialist Party

-CDS–PP 1992 leadership election
+CDS – People's Party

-Then CDS leader, Diogo Freitas do Amaral, resigned from the leadership following the party's poor results in the 1991 general elections.
+Then CDS leader, Diogo Freitas do Amaral, resigned from the leadership following the party's poor results in the 1991 general election.
 A party congress to elect a new leader was called for late March 1992 and 3 candidates were on the ballot: Manuel Monteiro, Basílio Horta, the party's candidate for the 1991 Presidential election and António Lobo Xavier.
 Manuel Monteiro was easily elected as leader: